 Pool EPS-urine representative samples in an amount of higher than 10 µg in order to build a data-dependent library for DIA analysis by the following procedure:

-Acidify the peptides mixture (11 µg) by 0.2% of TFA and load the resulting solution onto a C18 StageTip packed with two layers of extraction disks to allow higher capacity.
+Acidify the peptide mixture (11 µg) by 0.2% of TFA and load the resulting solution onto a C18 StageTip packed with two layers of extraction disks to allow higher capacity.
 We estimated the loading capacity of a single micro disk (from a 16 gauge syringe needle) to be in the 5-10 µg range.

 Condition and equilibrate stationary phase as already described for C18 purification.

-Carry out peptides fractionation in 10 different fraction by high- pH reversed phase C18 fractionation using elution solutions containing 0.2% of ammonium hydroxide, 10 mM TEAB, and increasing v/v concentration of ACN (4%, 8%, 12%, 16%, 20%, 24%, 28%, 32%, 40%, 80%).
+Carry out peptide fractionation by stepwise elution (n=10) from high- pH reversed phase C18 using elution solutions containing 0.2% of ammonium hydroxide, 10 mM TEAB, and increasing v/v concentrations of ACN (4%, 8%, 12%, 16%, 20%, 24%, 28%, 32%, 40%, 80%).

-Analyze the 10 fractions using the following LC-MS/MS method: use the same chromatographic parameters and the same gradient of DIA data acquisition.
-Operate in DDA mode using the same parameters described for preliminary analysis (see “Protein quantification by HeLa curve by DDA analysis”).
+Analyze the 10 fractions using using the same chromatographic parameters of the DIA method.
+Operate the mass spectrometer in DDA mode using the settings previously adopted for the preliminary analysis (see “Protein quantification by external standard using DDA analysis”).

-DIA analysis
+Data analysis

 Generate your spectral library by importing the protein identification results obtained from the DDA LC-MS/MS experiments of high-reversed phase C18 fractionation in a software dedicated to DIA analysis.